 Step 1: Dry Heat

 If you’re using another cooking method, such as a slow cooker or pressure cooker, you can use a large heavy-bottomed skillet instead of a Dutch oven to sear the meat.
 If you’re using an electric pressure cooker (such as an Instant Pot), you can use it to brown the meat (on the “Sauté” setting).

 Step 2: Wet Heat

-Cook the meat low and slow in a flavorful bath of liquid in a covered Dutch oven until its fall-apart tender.
+Cook the meat low and slow in a flavorful bath of liquid in a covered Dutch oven until it’s fall-apart tender.

 Braising Methods for Short Ribs

 To the same pan, add any chopped vegetables you like, such as onion, garlic, carrots, celery, etc. and cook a couple minutes until they start to sweat.
-Add a couple splashes of liquid (such as broth, stock, beer, wine, water, etc.) and use a wooden spoon to scrape up any brown bits that have formed on the bottom of the pan.
+Add a couple splashes of liquid (such as broth, stock, beer, wine, water, etc.), and use a wooden spoon to scrape up any brown bits that have formed on the bottom of the pan.

 Slow Cooker Method

 Once the meat is seared, the vegetables are sautéed a little, and the pan is deglazed, everything gets put into a slow cooker and cooked on LOW for 8 to 10 hours.

 Instant Pot (Electric Pressure Cooker) Method – The Method We Use to Make Beef Tostadas

-This method is definitely the fastest way to get ribs on the table without sacrificing flavor or texture; the cook time is just under an hour!
+This method is definitely the fastest way to get ribs on the table without sacrificing flavor or texture.
+The cook time is just under an hour!

 - 2 tablespoons avocado oil

-- 2½ lbs (1.13 kg) bone-in beef short ribs
+- 2 1/2 pounds bone-in beef short ribs

-- 1 medium red onion, chopped
+- 1 medium red onion chopped

-- 4 large cloves garlic, crushed or minced
+- 4 large cloves garlic crushed or minced

-- 1 cup (240 ml) beef stock
+- 1 cup beef stock

 - 1 tablespoon apple cider vinegar

-- 1 tablespoon coconut sugar (or brown sugar)
+- 1 tablespoon coconut sugar or brown sugar

-- 1½ teaspoons each cumin and Mexican oregano
+- 1 1/2 teaspoons Mexican oregano

 - 1 teaspoon chipotle chili powder

-- ¾ teaspoon salt
+- 3/4 teaspoon salt

-- ½ teaspoon each coriander and allspice
+- 1/2 teaspoon coriander

-- ¼ teaspoon each cinnamon and black pepper
+- 1/4 teaspoon black pepper

 - 1 whole dried guajillo chili pepper

-- 1 teaspoon apple cider vinegar
+- 1 teaspoon fresh lime juice

-- ½ teaspoon chipotle chili powder
+- 1/8 teaspoon chipotle chili powder

-- ½ cup chopped fresh cilantro
+- 1/4 cup fresh cilantro leaves for garnish

 - Add the onion and garlic and cook a couple minutes until they start to soften, stirring occasionally.
 Press “Cancel” to stop sautéing.